fstnetwork/Service-Friendly-Token-Standard/README.md

 As the most basic and most common way of controlling and storing Tokens, ERC-20 has proved to be a feasible and viable direction, however due to different implementations, such as gas consumption and mathematical safety of execution, many Tokens have suffered abuse and denial-of-service that led to financial loss.

-We have make optimisation and made mathematical checks for the implementation of `transfer` and `approve`, and how to store `balance` and `allowance` efficiently.
+We have made optimisation and made mathematical checks for the implementation of `transfer` and `approve`, and how to store `balance` and `allowance` efficiently.

 ---